Red-hot Oshoala, Ajibade can make difference for Super FalconsPublished: February 16, 2022

 The 12-team Women’s AFCON will be held in Morocco from 2 July to 23 July, with the four semi-finalists qualifying for the 2023 FIFA Women’s World Cup in Australia and New Zealand.

-- 'Tricky and exciting player' of Nigerian descent signs new deal with Chelsea
+- Quick and direct winger signs new contract with Chelsea

 Football News 24/7